 Interested in performing two-color PALM imaging?
 Certain combinations of fluorescent proteins are recommended for this including:

-When doing two-color PALM imaging,3 it is best to image the dye with the higher wavelength first as this won’t cross-talk into lower wavelength channels.
-For more information on this, see ZEISS ELYRA Sample Preparation guide. *Despite Padron and Dronpa having similar emission spectrum, they can be used as a pair since they are both reversibly switchable fluorescent proteins, but with opposite directions: i.e. blue light causes Dronpa to switch from fluorescent ‘on’ state to the ‘off’ state, while Padron is switched from fluorescent ‘off’ state to the ‘on’ state when exposed to blue light.
-Owing to this antagonistic switching, cross talk is negligable and therefore the fluoresent proteins can be imaged in either order.4
+When doing two-color PALM imaging,3 it is best to image the dye with the higher wavelength first as this won’t cross-talk into lower wavelength channels. *Despite Padron and Dronpa having similar emission spectrum, they can be used as a pair since they are both reversibly switchable fluorescent proteins, but with opposite directions: i.e. blue light causes Dronpa to switch from fluorescent ‘on’ state to the ‘off’ state, while Padron is switched from fluorescent ‘off’ state to the ‘on’ state when exposed to blue light.
+Owing to this antagonistic switching, cross talk is negligible and therefore the fluorescent proteins can be imaged in either order.4

 PALM Sample Prep: Tips and Tricks

 So you have worked out what fluorescent protein to use and are now ready to prepare your PALM sample!
-Here are a couple of useful tips to help you on your way:
+Here are a couple of useful PALM sample prep tips to help you on your way: